manuelbcr/parallel_systems/assignment_04/readme.md

 - Measure the execution time for several problem sizes and for 1 to 8 threads.
 - Illustrate the data in appropriate speedup/efficiency figures and discuss them.
 What can you observe?
 How does the performance compare to your MPI implementation of Assignment 3?

-Again the measurements results can be obtained from the spreadsheet ex02/measurements.xslx or ex02/measurements.pdf We did the tests again with 1 up to 8 threads with problem sizes varying from N=50x50 up to N=400x400 with T=N*100 timesteps and in addition also with 1 to 8 threads
+Again the measurements results can be obtained from the spreadsheet ex02/measurements.xslx.
+We did the tests again with 1 up to 8 threads with problem sizes varying from N=50x50 up to N=400x400 with T=N*100 timesteps and in addition also with 1 to 8 threads
 N=4000x4000 but only T=100 timesteps.